29 April 2018

 Many moons ago, back in 2008, I wrote a post about old metal street names which also included some of the now defunct mid-19th century N.E. signs that I had spotted on the streets of North East London in Clapton, Hackney and Stoke Newington, today categorised as East London (E).
 Since the 1860s the NE code has applied to Newcastle.

 I am not the only one 'collecting' these glimpses of the past – Sam, Mr Ghostsigns, has organised a free scavenger hunt to on the afternoon of Saturday 21st April with the aim to make a database.
-If you are going to join in I'd suggest a bit of pre-event sleuthing via google streetview which will save time shoe leather.
+If you are going to join in I'd suggest a bit of pre-event sleuthing via google streetview which will save time and shoe leather.

 I won't be able to join in that day as I will be leading events of my own so, to help anyone who is going to join in on the days I thought I'd give you a heads-up and pull together all the NE signs I have collected myself.
 Well, I say 'all' but I mean the ones I have labelled and filed correctly – I am pretty sure I have other photos in a folder on my desktop titled "to name and file"!